Big Baby Tape: 2017—2018: Hoodrich Tales — Dragonborn

-2019—2021: распад Benzo Gang, "ARGUMENTS & FACTS"
+2019—2021: breakup of Benzo Gang, "ARGUMENTS & FACTS"

 On 10 May 2019, Egor released another mini-album titled Arguments & Facts.

 2021 —present: collaboration with Kizaru, "BANDANA I"

 From December 2021 — January 2022, Big Baby Tape presented some snippets of the album Bandana I. The album was supposed to be released in February.
 On 23 November 2021 in Moscow he presented the album BANDANA I. In an interview before the concert, Egor said that kizaru could not go to Russia due to his "wanted" status.
 It was then decided Kizaru would appear as a holographic.
 The album was released on 22 October 2021.

 On 5 April 2023, on his official VK page, there was an excerpt of a track that was planned for his 2023 album "VARSKVA".
 The reaction by the audience was rather strong.
-Some users noted a connection in the form of a sample of a song by Yann Tiersen — J’y suis jamais allé (I’ve Never Been There) и достаточно popular meme on Runet — the video "Дисс на Дёрти Монка" by Stimyl.
+Some users noted a connection in the form of a sample of a song by Yann Tiersen — J'y suis jamais allé (I've Never Been There) and quite popular meme on Runet — the video "Дисс на Дёрти Монка" by Stimyl.